When you think of a customer service job, what comes to mind?

 You don’t have to reinvent the wheel or uproot workflow processes to integrate customer service into your company culture.
 There are dozens of software solutions on the market designed to work with what you already have and optimize it.
 It’s important that your customers know where to reach customer service.

 Customer relationship management (CRM) programs can help your sales team track new and existing clients throughout the sales pipeline and help guide them through the process.
-Help desk software allows your team to track customer support tickets, assign workflows, and aggregate emails to a single customer portal.
+Help desk software allows your team to track customer support tickets, assign workflows, and aggregate emails to a single customer portal making sure the emails are valid.

 The two can often be integrated together and work toward the single goal of increasing revenue, streamlining workflows, and empowering your team to become better at customer service.
 These software solutions are designed to enhance the work you already do as consumer advocates.